|Riding Level||Advanced - Expert|

 Uneven Terrain: I think we all would agree that we could hammer through bumps all day with the Signal Park.
 It’s great if you want to weave through but it’s not that great if you want to power over bumps.

-Powder: This is about the last board we would all take out on a powder day and this combined with it’s catchy nature are the major stand outs when it comes to this board.
+Powder: This is about the last board we would all take out on a powder day and this combined with its catchy nature is the major standouts when it comes to this board.
 It’s a perfect ride if you have something else with rocker in it for powder days.

 Switch: Almost perfect either way.
 The only thing better is an asymmetrical twin.